 We believe that as social workers are increasingly called upon to do more with less, it is crucial that we offer opportunities for social workers to think both meaningfully and critically about our work, and that psychoanalytic ideas can help us in all aspects of our work.

 This course uses psychoanalytic and sociopolitical theories to understand and explore how to practice meaningfully as social workers.
 Because social workers practice in a wide range of settings and with a variety of people, this course is organized according to areas of practice and problems that social workers often try to address within them.
-Each module will include “real world” case examples, theories that can help to scaffold our thinking, and ideas as to how to intervene from a psychodynamic and equitable perspective.

 The cost is $1,750 for the entire course.